MsVron/showerlog/NEON_SETUP_GUIDE.md

 ## Step 6: Database Schema Design

-For your showerthoughts app, you'll need these tables:
+For your ShowerLog app, you'll need these tables:

 ### Users Table
 ```sql